webrecorder/browsertrix-behaviors/docs/TUTORIAL.md

 }
 ```

-As you can see, we've targetted the "View more replies" button with our query
+As you can see, we've targeted the "View more replies" button with our query
 using `xpathNode`; note that it also takes a "parent" argument that specifies
 where to look.
 Our new method then checks whether or not the button exists
 before continuing on.
 Let's import a handy function that will both scroll the